FrederikHartung/pokeRogueBot/README_developer.md

 - [x] handling a failed run
 - [x] check if the damage calculation is correct
 - [x] enemy health calculation
-- [ ] DamageCalculation: faint or catch attack
+- [x] DamageCalculation: faint or catch attack
-- [ ] try to catch a pokemon
+- [x] try to catch a pokemon
+- [ ] pick starter from config
 - [ ] getting the attack move from the summary ui handler
 - [ ] modifier shop refactoring
 - [ ] learn attack decision